DMJain/WikiPulse/README.md

 ---

-## Kubernetes Elastic Scaling Walkthrough
+## Kubernetes Deployment & Live Demo

-This section demonstrates real pod autoscaling behavior under sustained API load.
+This section gets WikiPulse running on Minikube so you can view the live frontend immediately, then optionally stress it to demonstrate pod autoscaling behavior.

 ### 1) Start Minikube and metrics server